Natural Hazards Commission Toka Tū Ake And Te Papa Launch New Exhibition

 Te Papa worked with experts at NHC Toka Tū Ake and GNS Science Te Pū Ao to ensure the exhibition reflected the very latest science and the best practices for preparedness along with mātauranga Māori.

-“Te Papa takes great pride in our long and productive partnership with NHC Toka Tū Ake and GNS Science Te Pū Ao,” Ms Johnston said.
+“Te Papa takes great pride in our long and productive partnership with Natural Hazards Commission Toka Tū Ake and GNS Science Te Pū Ao,” Ms Johnston said.

 “Rūaumoko: Restless Land is a fun experience with a serious purpose.
 I am sure it will help people around New Zealand get prepared to face the natural hazards that are part of life in Aotearoa,” Ms Johnston said.